vanhoangkha/Build-Games-with-Amazon-Q-CLI/README.md

 Amazon Q CLI assisted in:

 1. **Project Setup**: Created the project structure and virtual environment
-2. **Dependency Management**: Installed and configured Pygame
+2. **Dependency Management**: Installed and configured Pygame and Flask
 3. **Code Generation**: Created the game code with multiple drawing modes and features
 4. **UI Design**: Built an intuitive user interface with sidebar, buttons, and controls
+5. **Web Conversion**: Transformed the Pygame application into a web application
-5. **Documentation**: Generated comprehensive README files and instructions
+6. **Documentation**: Generated comprehensive README files and instructions
-6. **Troubleshooting**: Fixed audio initialization issues for environments without sound hardware
+7. **Troubleshooting**: Fixed audio initialization issues for environments without sound hardware

 ## Canvas Dreams Game